 - Heater: A heater is an absolute necessity for any tank.
 I recommend the Cobalt NeoTherm.

 - Filtration System: The type of filter you need really depends on your setup.
 If you’re setting up a tank larger than 40 gallons or so, you probably want to go with a canister filter.
-For smaller setups, the AquaClear Power Filter is a great hang-on-back unit.
+For smaller setups, a hang on back unit is usually fine.
+Check out this guide that covers the best fish tank filters on the market.

 - Test kit: This is an absolute must when setting up a planted aquarium.
 The API Freshwater Master Test Kit is the most accurate on the market.